godotengine/godot-docs/tutorials/gui/gui_containers.rst

 own positioning ability.
 This means the *Container* will control their positioning and any attempt to manually alter these nodes will be either ignored or invalidated the next time their parent is resized.

-Likewise, when a *Container* derived node is resized, all it's children will be re-positioned according to it, with a behavior based on the type of container used:
+Likewise, when a *Container* derived node is resized, all its children will be re-positioned according to it, with a behavior based on the type of container used:

    .. image:: img/container_example.gif